Child work in Indigenous American cultures: Among indigenous American communities

-The maturity that indigenous American children develop is demonstrated in Zinacantec Mayan communities, where children learn complex motor skills and techniques for weaving through keen observation of working adults and by executing the skills themselves.
-Also, in Peru, young Chillihuani boys learn how to build shelters and homes by actively assisting adults during the building process by moving and placing appropriate size stones.
+The maturity that Indigenous American children develop is demonstrated in Zinacantec Mayan communities, where children learn complex motor skills and techniques for weaving through keen observation of working adults and by executing the skills themselves.
+In Peru, young Chillihuani boys learn how to build shelters and homes by actively assisting adults during the building process by moving and placing appropriately sized stones.
 Ethnographic studies show that Indigenous American children learn intently through keen observation in activities by other children.

 Children's work is also attributed to learning cultural values in addition to individual personality development.
 Many Indigenous children in Peru develop a sense of responsibility by participating in work often motivated by an internal and external drive to be an active participant in the community.
 Paradise & De Haan refer to this process as practicing responsibility and reciprocity through role-taking as an observing helper or active performer.
 Through participation in work, most children in Indigenous American communities identify as cooperative members of a community through first-hand exposure to the direct impact of their action or inaction in community responsibilities.
 In Guatemalan Mayan communities, children are often expected to take part in these practices.
 When schools became prevalent, children who were not seen as providing valuable contributions to family and community endeavors may only then be sent away to school to make use of their time.

-Some indigenous communities are skeptical of sending their children to Western Schools, because their children lose the initiative to help their families and are not as motivated.
+Some Indigenous communities are skeptical of sending their children to western schools, because their children lose the initiative to help their families and are not as motivated.
 Western schooling is a different way of teaching than indigenous communities teach their children.
 However, children that go through western schooling learn English and end up translating for their families, which is another way of helping them or another way of learning.
-The children perfect their English and Spanish, as well as their social skills because they interact with many types of people by translating for their families.
+The children perfect their language skills, as well as their social skills because they interact with many types of people by translating for their families.